jlcarr/AIS-Can-You-Hack-It-Solutions/README.md

 ```

 Which shows all the company secrets, along with the flag in `flag.txt`.
-The code to do all ths is in the RansomSolver.ipynb Jupyter Notebook.
+The code to do all this is in the RansomSolver.ipynb Jupyter Notebook.

 ### Exploitation